-If you have a tropical hibiscus, take it indoors over winter if you have temperatures below 50 degrees Fahrenheit (10 degrees Celsius) and put it into a south-facing window where it gets at least 6 hours of direct sunshine.
+If you have a tropical hibiscus, take it indoors over winter with temperatures below 50 degrees Fahrenheit (10 degrees Celsius) and put it into a south-facing window where it gets at least 6 hours of direct sunshine.

-They die back in winter and then start to grow back the next year.
+They die back in winter and then grow the next year.
 A little pruning goes a long way to bring them back into shape in spring.

-The best location for hibiscus is a place in your garden with full sun for 6-8 hours and some shade in the late afternoon in very hot locations.
+The best location for hibiscus is in your garden with full sun for 6-8 hours and some shade in the late afternoon in very hot locations.

 Follow these steps to repot your Hibiscus:

 - Add a well-draining potting medium using pumice and perlite.